mspnp/serverless-reference-implementation/src/readme.md

 dotnet run --project $SIMULATOR_PROJECT_PATH
 ```

 The simulator sends data to Event Hubs, which triggers the drone telemetry function app.
 You can verify the function app is working by viewing the logs in the Azure portal.
-Navigate to the `dronetelemetry` function app resource, select RawTelemetryFunction, expand the **Monitor** tab, and click on any of the logs.
+Navigate to the `dronetelemetry` function app resource, select **RawTelemetryFunction**, expand the **Monitor** tab, and click on any of the logs.
+Also, you can see the database, which will be populated by the drone status.

 ## Enable authentication in the function app

 This step creates a new app registration for the API in Azure AD, and enables OIDC authentication in the function app.

 ### Register the application in Azure AD

 If you're planning on using the tenant associated to your Azure subscription you can retrieve it.

 ```bash